crossminer/scava-docs/docs/architecture/API-Gateway-Component.md

 ## Implementation

-The implementation of the gateway is based on Zuul proxy, a component of the spring-cloud project, an extention ofthe spring framework dedicated to microservices architectures.
+The implementation of the gateway is based on Zuul proxy, a component of the spring-cloud project, an extention of the spring framework dedicated to microservices architectures.

 https://projects.spring.io/spring-cloud/spring-cloud.html#_router_and_filter_zuul